Lojong Practice Journal: Don’t malign others

 Love is saying, “I love you.
 And No. Your choice was not okay.”

 When I think of this slogan, I think of how people call Trump fat or make fun of his genitals, perpetuating the idea that the physical has something to do with morality or ethics.
 I think of comedians mocking Southern United States accents.
 I think of social media posts equating developmental disability with conservative voting.
-These are examples of pettiness that just uphold the very systems we ought to be dismantling, like toxic masculinity, fatphobia and ableism.
+These are examples of pettiness that just uphold the very systems we ought to be dismantling, like patriarchy, fatphobia and ableism.

 I’ve done my share of venting and raging and name-calling — I even have specific friends with whom this is an agreed thing we can make space for.
 I also know that all the venting in the world does nothing to dismantle systemic oppression.
 Venting doesn’t give me any lasting satisfaction, and at a certain point, it actually depletes my energy and diverts my attention from liberation.